Remember the triple play bundle of phone, TV and internet? T-Mobile's close to bringing it back

-T-Mobile's TVision, a newly announced bundle of live streaming channels, gives its traditional wireless customers another reason to stick with the carrier.
-And just around the corner is a 5G-based home broadband service that could make leaving the company a much more complicated task.
+T-Mobile's TVision, a newly announced bundle of live streaming channels, gives the company's traditional wireless customers another reason to stick with the carrier.
+And just around the corner is a 5G-based home broadband service that could make leaving T-Mobile a much more complicated task.

 Phone.
 Television.
 Home internet.
 Sound familiar?

-But T-Mobile's reputation for upending traditional business models and offering consumer-friendly price breaks makes it an possibility customers need to keep an eye on.
+But T-Mobile's reputation for upending traditional business models and offering consumer-friendly price breaks makes it a possibility customers need to keep an eye on.

 "We launch things and we disrupt and then we figure out ways to add more value," CEO Mike Sievert said in an interview on Tuesday after the TVision announcement.